Contraction of $E_\gamma$-Divergence and Its Applications to Privacy

 After committing to $W_1$, the cost function $\sf_1$ is revealed to her by nature, specifying the cost $\sf_1(W_1)$ incurred by the choice $W_1$.
-Upon observing the cost function $\sf_t$ at time $t$, the learner constructs $W_{t+1}\in\W$ at time $t+1$ according to some update rules based on all previous choices $W_1, \dots, W_t$ and their associated costs.
-Denoting this update rule at time $t$ by $\Psi_t:\W\to \R^d$, this iterative algorithm can be expressed by where $\Pi_\W$ is the projection operator onto $\W$.
-A prominent example of such update function is stochastic gradient descent, where and $\eta_t$ is the learning rate at time $t$.
+Upon observing the cost function $\sf_t$ at time $t$, the learner constructs $W_{t+1}\in\W$ at time $t+1$ according to some update rules based \textit{only} on $\sf_t$ (as opposed to the entire $\{\sf_1, \dots, \sf_t\}$).
+Denoting this update rule at time $t$ by $\Psi_{\sf_t}:\W\to \R^d$, the iterative algorithm can be expressed by